-The Risk Management function is responsible for the design and implementation of the risk management system, and the design, implementation and validation of economic capital models requiring regulatory approval.
-The Risk Management function reports to the Board on material risks identified, together with any other specific areas of risk requested by the Board, and assists the Board and management in the effective operation of the risk management system through, amongst other things, the provision of specialist analysis and quality reviews, an aggregated view of the risk profile, and an assessment of the key risks associated with the business's strategy, major projects, strategic investments and other key decisions.
+The Risk Management function is responsible for the design and implementation of the Risk Management Framework, and the design, implementation and validation of economic capital models requiring regulatory approval.
+The Risk Management function reports to the Board on material risks identified, together with any other specific areas of risk requested by the Board, and assists the Board and management in the effective operation of the risk management system through, amongst other tools, the provision of specialist analysis and quality reviews, an aggregated view of the risk profile, and an assessment of the key risks associated with the business's strategy, major projects, strategic investments and other key decisions.
 Key business decisions require input from the Risk Management function.

 The Risk Management function operates as part of the overall Risk function, which includes the Actuarial and Compliance functions as well as Risk Management.
 The CRO has direct management accountability for the Risk Management function and the Compliance function, whilst the Chief Risk Actuary (CRA) has direct responsibility for the Actuarial function (also known as the Risk Actuarial function).
 Appointment and removal of the CRO is a matter reserved for the Board, on the recommendation of the Risk Committee, which ensures the independence of the Risk Management function.
-The CRO reports to the Risk Committee and the Group CRO.
+In addition to reporting to the Company's CEO, the CRO reports to the Risk Committee and the Group CRO.